The Cabinet is supported by Committees which have three main benefits:

 to be suggested for its consideration.
 Where deemed necessary, Submissions requiring further

-4. recommend to Cabinet, for its approval and subsequent tabling in the Houses of Parliament, Bills and
+clarification and additional information, should be referred to the sponsoring Ministry; and - recommend to Cabinet, for its approval and subsequent tabling in the Houses of Parliament, Bills and

 other proposed legislation.